 The Bank has established policies and procedures, outlining the governance framework and requirements in identifying, measuring, monitoring, controlling and reporting the credit risk arising from its business.
 The credit risk exposure mainly arises from personal lending and debt securities investments.
-The approach on credit risk management, including the credit underwriting criteria and credit monitoring process which take into account of credit quality, debt capacity, industries etc. , aligns with the business strategy and risk appetite of the Bank as well as the relevant regulatory requirements.
+The approach on credit risk management, including the credit underwriting criteria and credit monitoring process which take into account of credit quality, debt capacity, industries etc., aligns with the business strategy and risk appetite of the Bank as well as the relevant regulatory requirements.
 Management reports on credit risk exposures and credit quality are circulated periodically to senior management for credit risk monitoring.

 The Board represents the highest authority of the Bank's credit risk management.
-RMC is delegated with the executive responsibility for overseeing and monitoring the credit risk arising from retail and corporate transactions, including but not limited to approval of respective risk management policies.
+CC is delegated with the executive responsibility for overseeing and monitoring the credit risk arising from retail and treasury transactions, including but not limited to approval of respective risk management policies.
 This includes, setting of relevant policies and procedures; monitoring the credit quality and associated risk profile to ensure alignment with risk appetite and compliance with regulatory requirements; and reviewing the appropriateness credit approval authority being delegated by different governance body.
-Internal Audit Department as the third line of defence provides independent assurance on the overall effectiveness on the Bank's credit risk management framework, including the control processes.
+Furthermore, CC is also delegated to approve large credit facilities subject to size of exposure limit.
+Internal Audit Department provides independent assurance on the overall effectiveness on the Bank's credit risk management framework, including the control processes.